Soroka2705/initial/mfhomework1.md

 ## links

+writing the link with anchor one should frame it like that [this link](https://www.championat.com/football/_italy.html)

 ## tables

 for making tables |---| symbols are being used where | serves for separating parts of a table, and --- exist for widening it